My actual rating is 0.5 for effort and because I actually want to read Rowell’s other book, Fangirl.

 I would have actually felt better if Rainbow Rowell had written Park as a vampire or a werewolf or some other inhuman creature, the stuff of teen girl YA fantasy because vampires and werewolves don’t actually exist.
 With such creatures, she could write about whatever the hell she wanted, because at least she wouldn’t contributing to some very harmful societal stereotypes.
 But she did.
 She is now a participant in a lasting tradition of fetishizing Asians.

 But back to the creature thing.
-Park is portrayed as an “edgy”* indie boy who wears eyeliner and listens to the Smiths and is also a loner at school.
+Park is portrayed as an “edgy”1 indie boy who wears eyeliner and listens to the Smiths and is also a loner at school.
 It’s like his edginess make him

 magical stand out in the same way a vampire or a werewolf or otherwise nonhuman creature would.
 The descriptions of Park made me think of Twilight.
 Not because they are things that normal teen girls say or think, but because we’ve seen this archetype of “magical hero” that comes into this special-because-she’s-not-like-the-other’s-dream-girl’s life and sweeps her off her feet.
 When you use those kinds of descriptors for a character who is very visibly POC and then give them an uncommon feature like green eyes, they become a kind of mythical creature.
 They are dehumanized and not real, they are just a fantasy that the other (usually main) character wants to have.
 But even then, dreaming about dating a vampire or a werewolf is so very different and again does not carry the same weight as being hellbent on dating the perfect Asian boy.

-Since I touched on the fetishization of Asians, I must bring up the insecurities that Park may feel about being an Asian-American boy.
+Since I touched on the fetishization of Asians, I must also bring up the insecurities that Park may feel about being an Asian-American boy.
 Park never overcame his self-hate for being short and feminine compared to his father and younger brother, Josh.
 In fact (as if Asian men aren’t emasculated enough in American society), when Park’s father is shown throwing a bitch fit about Park wearing eyeliner and is shown favoring Josh (who is described as taller, “more white,” and more masculine than Park), Park’s father is upholding the image of Asian men as short, effeminate, sensitive, and undesirable.
 If Park learned to accept himself and move past his insecurities, then it would be a decent book because character growth is an important aspect in writing fiction.
 But that didn’t happen.
-Overall, his self-hate and insecurities were ever discussed in a respectful manner.
+Overall, his self-hate and insecurities were never discussed in a respectful manner.

 “Nobody thinks Asian guys are hot,” Park said finally.
 He had to look away from her when he said it – way away, he turned his head completely.
 “Not here, anyway.
 I assume Asian guys do all right in Asia.”